 After the author's friend gets killed by the Real Life mafia, the fantasy mafia the main character belongs to stops being an amusing platform for Vlad to display his heroic sociopathy and becomes a dangerous and evil organization that Vlad must get out of.

-Edgar Allan Poe married his 13-year-old-second-cousin at age 26.
+Edgar Allan Poe married his 13-year-old second-cousin at age 26.
 Her death greatly affected him, and the premature death of a beautiful woman was the basis for quite a few of his stories.
 He even stated that it is the most poetical topic in the world.
 However, the trope was pretty common for his day.
-Poe was certainly not a very stable person, however, and was a perpetual substance abuser for years before his own premature death.
+Poe was certainly not a very stable person.

 Certainly bisexual.
 When he wrote "The Little Mermaid" a man he loved was getting married, and Andersen was writing desperate letters that he didn't dare send, saying "I want to tell my love, but I cannot speak."
 Sound familiar?